-Next, please see the documentation for some examples of what PyPhi can do and information on how to configure it.
+Next, please see the documentation for some examples of how to use PyPhi and information on how to configure it.

-1.13 Transition probability matrix conventions
+1.12 Transition probability matrix conventions

 A Network can be created with a transition probability matrix (TPM) in any of the three forms described below.
 However, in PyPhi the canonical TPM representation is multidimensional state-by-node form.
 The TPM will be converted to this form when the Network is built.